vmarcinko/art-of-programming/markdowns/first.md

 Do you see some similarities with CSV?
 Why?

-Yes, both store data in a table.
+Yes, both store data in a tabular format.

 And in SQL table, is it possible to have some invalid value, such as invalid "year" value within our "car" table: